Medicare for Disabled People Under 65: How To Get Coverage

 Even if you lose your Social Security disability benefits, you can still get Medicare benefits for eight and a half years.

-However, if your employer offers health insurance, you have to take that coverage.
-You can still keep Medicare, but your Medicare coverage may pay for care that your work insurance doesn't cover.
-This means Medicare would be considered secondary insurance.
+However, if your employer offers health insurance and has more than 100 employees, you will likely have to take that coverage.
+You can still keep Medicare, but it will become your secondary insurance.
+This means that your Medicare coverage will only pay for costs your primary work insurance doesn't cover.

 Getting financial help for Medicare costs

-• If you have a low income, you may qualify for Medicaid and Medicare, which will help reduce or get rid of your costs.
+• If you have a low income, you may be able to get Medicaid and Medicare, which will help reduce or get rid of your costs.

-• If you earn too much to qualify for Medicaid, you may still qualify for a Medicare Savings Program, which can help lower your costs.
+• If you earn too much to get Medicaid, you might still be able to get on a Medicare Savings Program, which can help lower your costs.

-• There is also the Medicare Extra Help program that can reduce the cost of a prescription plan and the cost of drugs at the pharmacy.
+• The Medicare Extra Help program can lower the cost of a prescription plan and the cost of drugs at the pharmacy.

 Frequently asked questions